“good kid, m.A.A.d city” is one of the best hip-hop albums of all time.

 Janet’s soft/soothing voice on this song reminds me of baby lotion for some odd sexual reason.

 3. SING ABOUT ME/DYING OF THIRST

-Steve Urkel on the chorus ya’ll!
 Why doesn’t Kendrick use his regular voice on this tracl?
 If he did, it would probably be even more of a classic.

 Kendrick’s flow and lyrical substance is perfect.
 This is the one song that makes you think Kendrick Lamar went to Nas’s school of rap.
 It’s heartfelt, it’s raw, it’s passionate.

 2. SWIMMING POOLS

 Everyone knows how I feel about this song, I feel like it talks to me.
 I am nowhere near an alcoholic, but I have alcoholic-like tendencies, so wishing that there was an actual swimming pool full of liquor is one of my alcoholic tendencies.

 This song is uniquely intriguing as it exudes the vibe of a potential radio hit, yet simultaneously reveals its dark side.
 If you assume that Kendrick’s merely glamorizing liquor, you need to think outside of the box.

 1. BITCH DON’T KILL MY VIBE

 This song starts off kinda weird (Like On some martian s–t!), but once the beat drops, the nodding begins.
 It’s one of those smooth songs that you grab your drink, sit back and enjoy.

 Don’t you like the approach he took on the track?
 Like a 1990’s pimp!
 A Young black Casey Jones from Teenage Mutant Ninja Turtles.
 You messin’ with my vibe, you messin’ with my life!